 - FERC recommended that the RUN Study include detail boxes and labels for all spur trails within the 43-mile portion of trail to be studied by Duke Energy.
 Duke Energy will prepare detailed maps of the Duke Energy-maintained, 43-mile portion of the Foothills Trail that identify parcel boundaries, current property owner(s), access locations, spur trails, structures, and facilities/amenities.
-In addition, as stated in the RSP, two traffic counters will be installed at the Bad Creek Hydro Project Trail Access (i.e., Bad Creek Parking Access Area and Bad Creek Road) and user surveys will be collected at this site. - FERC requested additional details on the standards used to define the minimum acceptable values of the indicator variables used to estimate the trail's carrying capacity.
-Duke Energy held a Recreation Resource Committee Meeting on March 28, 2023 to discuss the carrying capacity methodology with Jeremy Wimpey of Applied Trails Research in attendance.
+Two traffic counters have been installed at the Bad Creek Hydro Project Trail Access (i.e., Bad Creek Parking Access Area and Bad Creek Road) and user surveys are being collected at this site. - FERC requested additional details on the standards used to define the minimum acceptable values of the indicator variables used to estimate the trail's carrying capacity.
+Duke Energy held a Recreational Resources Study Resource Committee (RC) meeting on March 28, 2023, to discuss the carrying capacity methodology.

-The following sections summarize progress implementing the relicensing studies as of March 15, 2023.
+The following sections summarize progress implementing the relicensing studies since Study Progress No. 1 was filed.